MauritzLM/cv-project/README.md

 - How to update nested objects

 I really enjoyed learning about using state in React.
 The [React](https://react.dev/learn) docs where extremely helpful, especially the articles about updating objects and arrays.
+I want to keep learning about using state correctly and how to structure my components in React.